jitendra-rajput/document-download-log-hook/README.md

 User can also clear download logs for all document if they wish.

 There few steps you need to follow to use this application.
+Here are deployment steps.

+<b>Deployment steps</b>
 1) Stop application server.
 Download document-download-tracking-hook-service jar from bundle and place this service jar to [SERVER]/lib/ext .
 Set below property in portal-ext file.